wp-plugins/wcp-contact-form/readme.txt

 == Changelog ==

 = 2.0.0 =
-* global changes of the plugin core and templates structure **Beware!** You can have issues if you make some customization in the form templates manually by code!;
+* global changes of the plugin core and templates structure. **Beware!** You can have issues if you make some customization in the form templates manually by code!;
 * added possibility to dynamic setup of the form fields.
 Fields can be added, deleted and reordered;
 * added following field types: numeric, checkbox;
 * added export to CSV format;